danielstocks/webcloud/pages/blog/2024-06-11-improved-control-flow-analysis-typescript-5.5.md

 ---

 <Intro>
-TypeScript 5.5 ships with some nice ergonomical improvements to type inference when working with arrays and indexed accessed objects.
+TypeScript 5.5 ships with some nice ergonomic improvements to type inference when working with arrays and indexed accessed objects.
 </Intro>

 Isn't it annoying when the TypeScript compiler can't infer a type that you as developer felt was quite obvious to deduce?
 I know that I hate to write code just to please the compiler.
 This has thankfully improved a lot of the years and has now been improved further in [TypeScript 5.5](https://devblogs.microsoft.com/typescript/announcing-typescript-5-5-beta/) (pending release as of writing)